brazil-data-cube/cube-builder/USING.rst

             }
         ],
         "quality_band": "CMASK",
-        "description": "This data cube contains the all available images from CBERS-4/AWFI resampled to 64 meters of spatial resolution, reprojected and cropped to BDC_LG grid, composed each 16 days using the best pixel (Stack) composite function.", "parameters": {
+        "description": "This data cube contains the all available images from CBERS-4/AWFI resampled to 64 meters of spatial resolution, reprojected and cropped to BDC_LG grid, composed each 16 days using the best pixel (LCF) composite function.", "parameters": {
             "mask": {
                 "clear_data": [127],